c-host/mg-stract-optics-library-and-search-engine/README.md

-# Metagov Optics (MG Optics)
+# Metagov Stract Optics Library and Search Engine

-This repository contains two main components: a library of Stract optics focused on digital governance and a custom search engine that utilizes these optics.
+This repository contains two main components: a library of Stract optics focused on digital governance and a custom search engine for using and making optics.

 ## Repository Structure